fablabbcn/smartcitizen-docs/docs/guides/data/custom-data-processing.md

 ### Defining custom functions

 If you want to define custom processing functions, make a Pull Request to [the repository of scdata](https://github.com/fablabbcn/smartcitizen-data/pulls) to integrate your functions.
 Otherwise, you can make a fork and install the package in `editable mode`.
 You can then add the functions in the [device processing](https://github.com/fablabbcn/smartcitizen-data/tree/master/scdata/device/process) folder of your own.
-We are available at [support@smartcitizen.me](mailto:support@smartcitizen.me) for more support.
+We are available at [{{ extra.urls.support.name }}]({{ extra.urls.support.link }}) for more support.